 This space is distinguished by its rustic décor and original.
 Proposes excellent dishes from tradit…

-A simple and familiar space that serves national and regional dishes.
+A rustic and familiar space that serves several grilled dishes.

 Where to sleep in Condeixa-a-Nova